Economics

 ECON 3317.
 ECONOMIC DATA LITERACY & VISUALIZATION.
 3 Hours.

-Students learn how to answer questions with real-world data by exploring the connections between variables.
-Computer programs are used to perform analysis and present results in a clear and concise manner.
-Emphasis is placed on applications and hands-on data analysis.
+Students learn how to answer questions with real-world data by exploring the connections between variables visually.
+Data visualization software is used to perform analysis and present results in a clear and concise manner.
+Emphasis is placed on best practices in data visualization, applications, and hands-on data analysis.
 Prerequisite: BSTAT 2305.

 ECON 3318.
 ECONOMIC DATA ANALYSIS.
 3 Hours.